QuantEcon/lecture-source-py/source/rst/amss3.rst

-We apply tools applicable to  more general incomplete markets economies that are presented on pages 648 - 650 in section III.D of :cite:`BEGS1` (BEGS)
+We apply tools applicable to  more general incomplete markets economies that are presented on pages 648 - 650 in section III.D of :cite:`BEGS1` (BEGS).

-We study an  :cite:`aiyagari2002optimal` economy with  three Markov states driving government expenditures
+We study an  :cite:`aiyagari2002optimal` economy with  three Markov states driving government expenditures.

  * In a :doc:`previous lecture<amss2>`, we showed that with only two Markov states, it is possible that eventually endogenous interest rate fluctuations support complete markets allocations and Ramsey outcomes